ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}

-This tutorial will walk through communication paths in a multi zone hub and spoke VPC model.
+A {{site.data.keyword.vpc_full}} (VPC) provides the network isolation and security in the {{site.data.keyword.cloud_notm}} A VPC can be a building block to encapsulate a corporate division (marketing, development, accounting, ...) or to hold a collection of microservices owned by a DevSecOps team.
+VPCs can be connected to an on premises enterprise and to each other.
+This tutorial will walk through the implementation of a hub and spoke architecture depicted in this high level view:

+![vpc-transit-overview](images/vpc-transit-hidden/vpc-transit-overview.svg){: class="center"}
+{: style="text-align: center;"}

 This is part one of a two part tutorial.

-A {{site.data.keyword.vpc_full}} (VPC) is used to securely manage network traffic in the {{site.data.keyword.cloud_notm}}.
-VPCs can also be used as a way to encapsulate functionality.
-The VPCs can be connected to each other and to on premises.

-A hub and spoke model connects multiple VPCs via {{site.data.keyword.tg_short}}.
-The cloud VPCs can be connected to on premises using {{site.data.keyword.BluDirectLink}}.
-Each spoke could be managed by a different team perhaps in a different account.
-The isolation and connectivity support a number of scenarios:
+This part will introduce the VPC transit hub as the conduit to the on premises enterprise.
+Enterprise to spoke VPC connectivity between microservices will be discussed and implemented.
+This architecture will support a number of scenarios:

-- The hub can be a central point of traffic routing between on premises and the cloud.
+- The hub can be a central point of traffic routing between enterprise and the cloud.
 - Enterprise to cloud traffic can be routed, monitored, and logged through Network Function Virtualization (NFV) appliance in the hub.
 - The hub can monitor all or some of the traffic - spoke <-> spoke, spoke <-> transit, or spoke <-> enterprise.
-- The hub can be the repository for shared micro services used by spokes.
+- The hub can be the repository for shared microservices used by spokes.
 - The hub can be the repository for shared cloud resources, like databases, accessed through [virtual private endpoint gateways](https://{DomainName}/docs/vpc?topic=vpc-about-vpe) controlled with VPC security groups and subnet access control lists, shared by spokes.
 - The hub can hold the VPN resources that are shared by the spokes.

-High level view:

-![vpc-transit-overview](images/vpc-transit-hidden/vpc-transit-overview.svg){: class="center"}
-{: style="text-align: center;"}

-This tutorial will walk through communication paths in a hub and spoke VPC model.
 There is a companion [GitHub repository](https://github.com/IBM-Cloud/vpc-transit) that divides the connectivity into a number of incremental layers.
 In the tutorial thin layers enable the introduction of bite size challenges and solutions.

  During the journey the following are explored:
 - [{{site.data.keyword.tg_full_notm}}](https://www.ibm.com/cloud/transit-gateway).